5 BEST Wood Moisture Meter Reviews: Test The Water Content Of Firewood & Lumber

 The Tavool Wood Moisture Meter is our recommended choice for anyone looking for the best digital wood moisture meter.

 It’s accurate, durable, and quick to display readings.
-With eight calibration scales, this moisture meter works well for hardwood and softwood, thereby making it great for carpenters, inspectors, professionals who majorly work with lumber, and people who use firewood to heat their homes.
+With eight calibration scales, this moisture meter works well for hardwood and softwood, thereby making it great for carpenters, inspectors, professionals who mainly work with lumber, and people who use firewood to heat their homes.

 The meter can measure low, medium, and high moisture levels in the range between 5% and 60%.
 To help you have an easier time using and reading moisture levels in firewood, Tavool added a sizable backlit LED.